Region and Society

 We work in partnership with local communities to encourage all members of society – regardless of age, ethnicity or gender – to consider a university degree.
 Whether as an undergraduate, through one of our degree apprenticeship programmes or by embarking on postgraduate study.

 Our staff and students regularly volunteer to support regional national and international projects and causes.
 This includes taking on roles such as school and hospital governors, faith leaders, maths coaches, Guides and Scouts leaders, and police cadets.
 Our people actively support causes such as employability, human rights, the LGBTQ+ community, homelessness, the environment, culture and performing arts, as well as supporting senior citizens and refugees.
-Although much of our work is carried out in the West Midlands, we have also helped with international civil protection in countries as far as Mexico and India.
+Due to our location, much of our work is carried out in the West Midlands, however, we're proud to say that we have been known to help countries as far as Kenya and India.

 During the Coronavirus pandemic, the University worked hard to support our students, staff, and wider community.
 Find out more about Aston’s response to COVID19.